 There isn’t a better place in the city to feel what life used to be like than the Tenement Museum on the Lower East Side.
 Guided tours of the restored apartments and businesses of past residents and merchants bring New York’s sometimes gritty history to life.
 This one is really for kids in second grade and up (note that babies and children under 6 are not permitted on tours) and provides a great lens into what life was like for those trying to make it in New York.
 Continue the taste of the Lower East side with lunch at famous Katz’s Delicatessen.

 Hop on the East River ferry from Midtown or Wall Street to Brooklyn Bridge Park.
 A quick boat ride is always a crowd-pleaser, and it takes passengers directly to the park — Brooklyn made easy!
 Head to Pier 2 Roller Rink for skating to Top 40 music in an outdoor/covered space.
 Skates and roller blades are available for rent; they even have rolling stabilizers for kids who aren’t yet comfortable on skates.
-After the rink, take in the views under Brooklyn Bridge and have an ice cream at Brooklyn Ice Cream Factory, or a pizza at the famous Grimaldi’s under the bridge.
+After the rink, take in the views under Brooklyn Bridge and have an ice cream at Brooklyn Ice Cream Factory, or a pizza at Juliana’s near the bridge.
 The youngest visitors will also enjoy nearby Jane’s Carousel.
 If you still have energy, enjoy a memorable walk back across the bridge into Manhattan.

 It doesn’t get much more iconic than the Statue of Liberty, but we included it on this list because of a program not many people know about: the Junior Ranger program.
 Take the ferry over, and after collecting the audio tour, head to the Information Center for a one-page activity sheet.
 Find the clues and return the completed sheet to be sworn in as an official Junior Ranger of Liberty Island and receive your badge.
 It’s great way to do the Statue of Liberty in about an hour.